 ODI-WRI Joint Event: Climate Resilience, Food Security and Economic Stability: A Europe-Africa Dialogue on the Road to COP32

-18:00–19:00 | WRI Hub at ODI Global | Public; registration required
+18:00–19:00 | WRI Hub at ODI | Public; registration required

 With COP32 coming to Ethiopia in 2027, this dialogue brings together senior African and European leaders to explore how both continents can collaborate on resilience, food security, and sustainable development.
 Discussions will focus on the EU’s next Multiannual Financial Framework, Africa’s role in the green transition, and opportunities for deeper political and economic cooperation.